3 Step Process for Passing the Baton

 Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to round off our conversation on achieving results differently by teaching you a three-step process for passing the baton.

 There are three parts to this process.
-However, before we dive into the steps, there is another layer of understanding I want you to have and that is the distinction between giving someone a task and giving them responsibility.
+But before we dive into the steps, there is another layer of understanding: the distinction between giving someone a task and giving them responsibility.

-People learn in different ways, whether visually or audibly, but the most effective method is demonstration.
+1. Watch me do it.
+People learn in different ways, but the most effective method is demonstration.
 Instead of simply explaining the task, show them how it is done.
 Let them observe what you do, ask questions, and gain clarity.

-Have them reflect on what they think you are doing and why you are doing it.
-Understanding the “why” at a higher level is crucial.
-Where does this fit in?
-Why is it important?
-So that is the first step: learning through observation.
+2. Let us do it together.
 Once the task has been demonstrated, involve them in performing it.
 Let them contribute while you guide and support them.
 This incremental involvement helps them take gradual ownership of the task.

-You are there to guide, support and fill in the blanks.
+3. You do it while I support you, and we'll talk about it when it's done.
 By doing it this way, incrementally, they are learning new skills.
 They are making mistakes, which is an essential part of the development process.
-They are able to ask questions, and you are able to provide feedback.